CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/computec-pdc-plugin.md

 ## Additional Information

 1. For more details about the CompuTec PDC system, refer [here](/docs/pdc/).
-2. AppEngine for PDC is accessed via a web browser.
+2. CompuTec AppEngine for PDC is accessed via a web browser.
 There are no direct links from SAP Business One or ProcessForce functional objects.
 3.To install the correct CompuTec PDC application version that matches your plugin, follow the instructions below:

     a.
 Open Launchpad in Appengine Console: